Multnomah County Executive and Leadership Team

 Brendan Finn - Chief of Staff

 Brendan Finn, the Chief of Staff at Multnomah County, directs strategic initiatives and operational alignment across county departments.
-Finn oversees the coordination of key projects, ensuring efficient execution of the county's public service mandate.
-This leadership position involves managing interdepartmental communication and facilitating the implementation of policy directives.
-By optimizing resource allocation and streamlining workflows, Brendan Finn supports the county's mission to deliver comprehensive government services.
-The role demands a deep understanding of public administration and a proactive approach to problem-solving, ensuring that county operations effectively serve the residents of Portland and the wider region.
-Finn's focus remains on enhancing service delivery and fostering a culture of accountability.
+Finn oversees the coordination of key projects, ensuring seamless execution of the county's public service delivery model.
+This leadership role involves managing interdepartmental communications and facilitating the implementation of board directives.
+By optimizing resource allocation and streamlining workflows, Brendan Finn directly supports the county's mission to provide essential community functions.
+Finn's focus remains on enhancing operational efficiency and fostering collaborative environments to meet constituent needs effectively.

 Simeon Ogle - Chief Information Officer